Dr Nicola Ross

 I have taught at the Law School since 1999, following a career as a lawyer, social worker, manager and policy consultant to State and Federal government.
 I have been an active researcher since 2005 and was awarded a PhD from Sydney University in May, 2012.
 My PhD encompassed an empirical study of children’s lawyers in New South Wales in family law, child protection and crime – I argued that more needs to be done to support children’s lawyers relating to the children they represent.

-I coordinate Family Law, Child Law (a dual badge subject taught to law students and social work students) and International Child and Family Law (LLM course beginning in 2015).
+I coordinate Family Law, Child Law (a dual badge subject taught to law students and social work students) and Criminal Law and Procedure (JD).
 Before joining the academy I worked as a lawyer in private practice (family law and crime), as a social worker in developing and managing a community team, and as a policy consultant to State and Federal Government.Research Expertise

 My doctorate considered how children’s lawyers in family law, child protection and crime understand the aspects of their role intended to facilitate children’s participation.
 I undertook an empirical study that explored lawyers' experience of representing children and revealed some of the tensions that impacted on their practice.
 This study employed a qualitative method, using interviews with 35 children’s lawyers who practise in one, two or all three of these jurisdictions in New South Wales.
 The study utilised existing research into children’s experiences of legal representation.
 It took a children’s rights approach, coupled with relational theory, sociocultural theory and the sociology of childhood.
 The findings suggest that lawyers’ practice in relation to children’s participation is affected by the nature of the proceedings and discourse in the jurisdiction, the model of representation and individual factors relating to lawyers’ ethical orientations to practice.
 Lawyers’ relational approaches correlated most closely with children’s right to participation and expectations of legal representation.